For many landlords, it can be challenging to know how long they should offer tenants a rental lease agreement for…

 Either way, if what applicants want doesn’t suit you, you don’t have to agree (especially when vacancy rates are low!).
 Take your property manager’s advice.
 If properties are hard to let, they may suggest a compromise, especially if applicants present a great application.

 Right now, the rental market has dropped to its lowest vacancy rate in more than 12 years.
 For you as the owner, that means more tenants to choose from and a higher chance of agreeing on the lease-length that suits you best.
+It’s also prudent that you ensure you are not paying over the odds in property management fees.

 If you haven’t found that is the case for you, at We Love Rentals, we’re experienced in negotiating rental lease agreements that work for both landlords and tenants.
 If you think we can help, you can get in touch here.